 - Go two blocks down Chestnut to the San Francisco Art Institute.
-Check out the main gallery to the left and see. the Diego Rivera mural.
-Go upstairs and enjoy a fabulous view and if open, have a snack at the restaurant.
+Check out the main gallery to the left and see the Diego Rivera mural.
+Go upstairs and enjoy a fabulous view and if open, have a a bit to eat at the restaurant.

 - Go a block and a half to Leavenworth and Lombard.
-Walk the crooked street.
+See the assembled tourists enjoying the crooked street.

 - Go North down Leavenworth than Columbus to Ghirardelli Square and the beach.

 - Take the bus or trolley back to Union Square if you are tired.
 I would be.